 Company Debt Expert James Falla discusses the affect of a Pre-pack administration on the company directors.
 For more company debt advice visit www.companydebtadvice.net

-Who can be a Director of the new company in Pre Pack Liquidation?
+Who can be a Director of a Pre Pack Company?

 Having said that there is no requirement for the directors to continue in their roles.
 The directors of the new company may have had nothing to do with the old.
 If the old company owes money to HMRC appointing new directors can be an advantage.
 It will then be less likely that a VAT deposit will be required.